ADHD Games For People Of All Ages

 ADHD is often diagnosed in childhood, although the number of adults diagnosed with ADHD has been on the rise in recent years.
 Regardless, ADHD is generally considered to be a lifelong condition.
 That said, there are various strategies and treatment interventions that may be helpful for a person living with this form of neurodivergence.

-ADHD games that people of all ages can enjoy
+ADHD games for people of all ages to play

 ADHD is generally considered to be a treatable condition.
 Therapy is often suggested as a key form of support for those with this form of neurodivergence, sometimes in combination with medication and lifestyle changes.
 Some practices and exercises may also be helpful in improving daily functioning, such as ADHD games.